Stellar angular momentum of intermediate redshift galaxies in MUSE surveys

 \subsubsection{CANDELS-COSMOS region}

-The CANDELS-COSMOS fields from the MUSE-Wide survey consist of 22 pointings covering an area of $\approx$22 arcmin$^{2}$ located in the COSMOS \citep{{2007ApJS..172....1S}} region.
-The region reaches a depth of 1 h of integration time\footnote{ESO program identification: 097.A-0160(A)}.
-The pointings numbered from 1 to 21 are displayed in a rectangular mosaic with a PA of 0$^{\circ}$, plus two other fields, 58 and 59, which are located more to the north.
-These regions are named "candels-cosmos" with the respective field number.
+The CANDELS-COSMOS fields from the MUSE-Wide survey consist of 22 pointings covering an area of $\approx$22 arcmin$^{2}$ located in the COSMOS region \citep{{2007ApJS..172....1S}}.
+The region reaches a depth of 1 h of integration time.\footnote{ESO programme identification: 097.A-0160(A)} The pointings numbered from 1 to 21 are displayed in a rectangular mosaic with a PA of 0$^{\circ}$, plus two other fields, 58 and 59, which are located further to the north.
+These regions are named `candels-cosmos' with the respective field number.